octo-shark/LandingPage/README.md

 How much time are you actually spending with emails, non-essential meetings and unplanned interruptions?
 Find out with Time Shark and take action.

 # How Time Shark Works
-1. Define - Set up what you want to track and customize your Time Shark tracker device & software.
+1. Define - Set up what you want to track and customize your Time Shark pylon & software.
 2. Track - Connect the pylon via Bluetooth and the software tracks the project that is face up.
 3. Analyze - Use our useful statistics and charts to get insights into how you use your time.